 What is it like to play?

 Smooth would be the most accurate word to describe it.
 The vast majority of players describe their experiences with the port as ‘pleasant’, ‘fantastic’ even and ‘exciting’.
 The basic controls and vital elements of playing are adapted very well as it seems.
-Even though that you have to adjust to using a smaller interface, more click accuracy demanding HUD and harder to master PK mechanics, it is what has to be expected with smaller screens.
+Even though you have to adjust to using a smaller interface, more click accuracy demanding HUD and harder to master PK mechanics, it is what has to be expected with smaller screens.
 It takes some getting used to, but is adapted for the most pleasurable experience, seems like.
 Overall, the OSRS version of Runescape available on Android devices looks very exciting.

 Performance and specs

 Let’s discuss the elephant in the room – iOS.
 For iPhone and other Apple product users, it seems like waiting until later on in the summer is inevitable.
-Since Jagex has not disclosed or listed a final release date, August should be the time of the release.
-Jagex devs said that the progress was meant to develop simultaneously, however: “Unfortunately we aren't able to turn the iOS build 'Always On' because Apple require a 2-day review process.
+Since Jagex has not disclosed or listed the final release date, August should be the time of the release.
+Jagex devs said that the progress was meant to develop simultaneously, however: “Unfortunately we aren't able to turn the iOS build 'Always On' because Apple requires a 2-day review process.
 Long-term we are confident that we have a solution to this, but this isn't yet in place.”
 The same post, located at the official Runescape website, states that Jagex will keep us informed about the progress on iOS devices.

 As of now, newer and more powerful Android devices will run the game at a smooth and very impressive framerate while older phones could struggle with stability related issues being a persistent bugger.
 Jagex did an excellent job of adapting the graphics and the game itself for the vast majority of Android phones or tablets, etc.